krgko/learning-blockchain/README.md

 - Block know each other: Manipulated check - Check previous hash
 - Mine block require by [PoW](#proof-of-work): No mass production allowed
 - Transaction need to be signed

+### Consensus mechanism

+Talk about selected the main chain -> there are criterias.
+Who matched these criterias they will be selected to the main chain

+1. Longest valid chain - Node will broadcast the block and append to chain.
+Longest chain will be selected to be main chain
+2. Majority in network - If the chain are equal length another criteria will be the chain which hold by mostly node (> 50% of nodes)

+Invalid chain will be rolled-back - Let's say those transaction never happened

 ## Proof of work